Goiânia accident: Theft of the source

+Interaction with cesium

-On September 16, Roberto punctured the capsule's aperture window with a screwdriver, allowing him to see a deep blue light coming from the tiny opening he had created.
+On September 16, Roberto punctured the cesium capsule's aperture window with a screwdriver, allowing him to see a deep blue light coming from the tiny opening he had created.
 He inserted the screwdriver and successfully scooped out some of the glowing substance.
 Thinking it was perhaps a type of gunpowder, he tried to light it, but the powder would not ignite.

 The exact mechanism by which the blue light was generated was not known at the time the IAEA report of the incident was written, though it was thought to be either ionized air glow, fluorescence, or Cherenkov radiation associated with the absorption of moisture by the source; a similar blue light was observed in 1988 at Oak Ridge National Laboratory in the United States during the disencapsulation of a caesium-137 source.

 On September 18, Roberto sold the items to a nearby scrapyard.
 That night, Devair Alves Ferreira, the owner of the scrapyard, noticed the blue glow from the punctured capsule.
 Thinking the capsule's contents were valuable or supernatural, he immediately brought it into his house.
 Over the next three days, he invited friends and family to view the strange glowing powder.

 On September 21, at the scrapyard, one of Ferreira's friends (identified as "EF1" in the IAEA report) freed several rice-sized grains of the glowing material from the capsule using a screwdriver.
 Ferreira began to share some of them with various friends and family members.
 That same day, his wife, 37-year-old Maria Gabriela Ferreira, began to fall ill.
 On September 25, 1987, Devair Ferreira sold the scrap metal to a third scrapyard.

 The day before the sale to the third scrapyard, on September 24, Ivo, Devair's brother, successfully scraped some additional dust out of the source and took it to his house a short distance away.
-There he spread some of it on the concrete floor.
+He spread some of it on the concrete floor.
 His six-year-old daughter, Leide das Neves Ferreira, later ate an egg while sitting on the floor.
-She was also fascinated by the blue glow of the powder, applying it to her body and showing it off to her mother.
+She was also fascinated by the powder's blue glow, applying it to her body and showing it off to her mother.
 The egg was also exposed to dust from the powder; Leide absorbed 1.0 GBq and received a total dose of 6.0 Gy, a fatal dose for which medical intervention was ineffective.
 Leide's mother, Lurdes Ferreira, also got sick from the radiation.

 Maria Gabriela Ferreira had been the first to notice that many people around her had become severely ill at the same time.
 On September 28, 1987 – fifteen days after the item was found – she reclaimed the materials from the rival scrapyard and transported them to a hospital.

 In the morning of September 29, a visiting medical physicist used a scintillation counter to confirm the presence of radioactivity and persuaded the authorities to take immediate action.
 The city, state, and national governments were all aware of the incident by the end of the day.